 In the Fall of 2009, James Nova joined the Pittsburgh Symphony Orchestra as its Second/Utility Trombone.
 Before joining the PSO, Jim served 8 seasons as the Assistant Principal/Second Trombonist of the Utah Symphony Orchestra.

-Jim began playing the trombone at age 9 in his home state of Connecticut.
-As a child he received his early musical exposure and training from his loving father, Anesti Nova.
-It was these seeds of love of the musical arts that would later flourish in his adult life.
+Jim began playing the trombone at age nine in his home state of Connecticut.
+As a child he received his early musical exposure and training from his father, Anesti Nova.
+During high school, Jim studied with his first private trombone teacher, Assistant Principal/Second Trombonist of the Hartford Symphony George Sanders.

+Jim's solo recording "Albanian Rhapsody" is a debut in both performance and composition for the father and son team, composer Anesti Nova and trombonist James Nova.
 All but one piece in this world premiere collection of compositions is for solo trombone and either string or chamber orchestra.
-The music is ethnically charged, deriving much influence and flavor from Jim's and Anesti's strong Albanian background.
-It is at times tragic, languid and yet uplifting as it chronicles, with the trombone as storyteller, the journey of the Nova family through hardships and eventual triumph over adversity.
+The music is ethnically charged, deriving much influence and flavor from Jim and Anesti's strong Albanian background.
+It is at times tragic, languid and yet uplifting as it chronicles (with the trombone as storyteller) the journey of the Nova family through hardships and eventual triumph over adversity.

 In March of 2012, Jim made his solo debut with the Pittsburgh Symphony Orchestra, performing the Henri Tomasi Trombone concerto as well as his own arrangement of the famous Tommy Dorsey jazz ballad, "I'm Getting' Sentimental Over You" which is the material Tomasi based his trombone concerto on.